zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Mon, Mar 8 / Thu, Mar 11
+Wed, Mar 10 E-Learning
 ==================

 Agenda
 ---------
-**Objective:** Understand rotational Kinetic Energy and be able to apply it.
+**Objective:** Make sure you can do rotational kinematics, dynamics, and moment of inertia problems.

-1. Take questions over the HW
+1. There is no additional work other than what is already assigned on your syllabus.
-2. Notes on **Rotational Kinetic Energy**
+2. Make sure [8.4 and 8.5-6] assignments are turned in by the end of today.
-3. Take the HW Quiz
+3. I will host open Office Hours from

 **If absent:** Please make an effort to log in to Zoom during class time
 > [Link](https://us02web.zoom.us/j/89652361206?pwd=L3ZYQzBGNitFK0J6K1M4Nk1iM1dYQT09)